The Problem with “No Pain, No Gain”

 While heads would nod and my clients would assure me that they would “go easy” with the prescribed stretches or movements or exercises, follow-up sessions would often reveal that they had started out going easy but had drifted back to pushing hard.

-“I just figure it’s got to hurt a bit before it gets better.”
+The most common refrain I'd hear would be something like, “I just figure it’s got to hurt a bit before it gets better.”

 As ever, my clients are my greatest teachers and the recurrence of this phenomenon forced me to rethink my strategy.
 The staying power and durability of the “no pain, no gain” mentality required something strong enough to displace it.
 Instead of the “no pain, no gain” dictum sneakily whispering to my clients to ignore that mamby-pamby “go-easy” advice and to push their bodies more strongly — because I just need to get rid of this pain! — I needed an alternative that could be equally durable, a method with a name.
 Thus, The Progressive Ease Method was born.